simonduchen/AccShares/README.md

 This project is created with [Expo](https://expo.se/) and [React Native](https://reactnative.dev/) which both are NodeJs frameworks.

-Instructions to download NodeJS here: https://nodejs.org/en/download/
+Instructions to download NodeJS here: [Download NodeJS](https://nodejs.org/en/download/)

 **First install dependencies:**